abatrowy/instasity-csgo-server/README.md

 -
 my old project for counter strike: global offensive server that has 23 different gamemodes.

+my goals for this server were pretty easy, make unique server with lots of gamemodes without any vip flags so anybody could enjoy use commands.

 i given up because of cs2 release and [latency problems](https://i.imgur.com/IeM8Orx.png)

 how it works?